truggles/Z_to_TauTau_13TeV/README.md

 Fake factors have been derived to estimate QCD, WJets and TTJets from data, initially for the MuTau channel, but are being tested in double hadronic channel.
 Find documentations here: https://twiki.cern.ch/twiki/bin/view/CMS/HiggsToTauTauJet2TauFakes

 # MELA Stuff
-You will need to update the file list in `MELA/anaHTT.C` to newest working files then:
+You will need to update the file list in `MELA/anaHTT.C` to newest working files then:<BR>
 1 - `cp MELA/anaHTT.C ../ZZMatrixElement/MELA/test/anaHTT.C`<BR>
 2 - `cd ../ZZMatrixElement/MELA/test/`<BR>
 3 - `mkdir mela`<BR>